AKM

-Introduced into service with the Soviet Army in 1959, the AKM is the most prevalent variant of the entire AK series of firearms and it has found widespread use with most member states of the former Warsaw Pact and its African and Asian allies as well as being widely exported and produced in many other countries.
-The production of these rifles was carried out at both the Tula Arms Plant and Izhmash.
-It was officially replaced in Soviet frontline service by the AK-74 in the late 1970s, but remains in use worldwide.

-The AKM maintains the AK-47's wood stock, but has simpler individual parts that are favorable for mass production.
-Like the AK-47, many variants of the AKM exist such as the AKMS, AKML, and AKMP.
+The AKM (Автома́т Кала́шникова модернизи́рованный Avtomat Kalashnikova modernizirovannyy, "Kalashnikov automatic modernized") is a 7.62×39 mm Soviet assault rifle introduced in 1959 as a lighter, more modern successor to the AK-47.

+Designed by Mikhail Kalashnikov, it became the most widely produced variant of the Kalashnikov series, serving as the standard service rifle of the Soviet Army and Warsaw Pact states.
+Featuring a gas‑operated rotating bolt, slanted muzzle compensator, and simplified manufacturing for cost‑effective mass production, the AKM enhanced automatic accuracy and reliability while reducing weight by approximately 1 kg.

+Though replaced in Soviet frontline units by the AK‑74 in the 1970s, variants of the AKM continue to be manufactured and remain in use today.

 Design details

-The AKM is an assault rifle chambered in 7.62×39mm Soviet intermediate cartridge.
+The AKM is an automatic rifle chambered in 7.62×39mm intermediate cartridge.
 It is a selective fire, gas operated with a rotating bolt, firing in either semi-automatic or fully automatic, and has a cyclic rate of fire of around 600 rounds per minute (RPM).
 The gas operated action has a large bolt carrier with a permanently attached long stroke gas piston.
 The gas chamber is located above the barrel.
 The bolt carrier rides on the two rails, formed on the side of the receiver, with a significant space between the moving and stationary parts.

 Improvements over AK-47

-Compared with the AK-47, the AKM features detail improvements and enhancements that optimized the rifle for mass production; some parts and assemblies were conceived using simplified manufacturing methods.
+Compared with the AK-47, the AKM features detailed improvements and enhancements that optimized the rifle for mass production; some parts and assemblies were conceived using simplified manufacturing methods.
 Notably, the AK-47's milled steel receiver was replaced by a U-shaped steel stamping.
 As a result of these modifications, the AKM's weight was reduced by ≈ 1 kg, the accuracy during automatic fire was increased and several reliability issues were addressed.
 The AK-47's chrome-lined barrel was retained, a common feature of Soviet weapons which resists wear and corrosion, particularly under harsh field conditions and near-universal Eastern Bloc use of corrosively primed ammunition.

-The AKM's receiver is stamped from a smooth 1.0 mm sheet of steel, compared with the AK-47 where the receiver was machined from heavier gauge steel.
+The AKM's receiver is stamped from a smooth 1.0 mm sheet of steel, compared with the AK-47 where the receiver was machined from a solid block of steel.
 A rear stock trunnion and forward barrel trunnion are fastened to the U-shaped receiver using rivets.
 The receiver housing also features a rigid tubular cross-section support that adds structural strength.
 Guide rails that assist the bolt carrier's movement which also incorporates the ejector are installed inside the receiver through spot welding.
 As a weight-saving measure, the stamped receiver cover is of thinner gauge metal than that of the AK-47.
 In order to maintain strength and durability it employs both longitudinal and latitudinal reinforcing ribs.